Help template & free word format doc for "How to Write"

 A) (personal information): your name, date of birth and military status

 B) (education): academic faculties, institutes, and related degrees.

-C) (training): courses and training information supported with any director nurses registry career professional certificates if available.
+C) (training): courses and training information supported with any receiving clerk career professional certificates if available.

 D) (career objective): it refers also to "resume objective"; a summary of accomplishments that precedes an explanation of career goals.

-E) (knowledge, skills, and abilities): KSAs are used to determine who the best job applicants are when more candidates qualify for director nurses registry job.
+E) (knowledge, skills, and abilities): KSAs are used to determine who the best job applicants are when more candidates qualify for receiving clerk job.